HerHde/CAcert-Gen/README.md

     -----BEGIN CERTIFICATE REQUEST-----
     [...]
     -----END CERTIFICATE REQUEST-----
 Back in the terminal, press *ENTER*, *RETURN* or what the hell you might call it.
 Your favorite texteditor (defined with `update-alternatives --config editor`) will open up.
 Paste the cert, save and exit.
 The cert will be checked against the CAcert root cert.
-If the cert is correct, the whole procedure will begin with the next `SUB`.
+If the cert is correct, the whole procedure will begin with the next `HOST`.
+If `HOST` is `.` or the same as `TLD`, `TLD` will also be used as a `HOST`.

-With flag `-c` set, the root certificate will be cat'ed behind each certificate to build an entire *Class 1 certificate chain*.
+With flag `-c` set, CAcert Class 1 (and Class 3, if the option is followed by `3`) PKI key will be cat'ed behind each certificate to build an entire *root certificate chain*.

 The CSR will be deleted (you may regenerate it from the key if you are funny) and the other files will be `chmod`'ed as recommended.